vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 conserve time and energy and fit in meal prep and other tasks.
 This was after five days of not skipping exercises, so it felt like a relatively safe skip.
 I did hand gripper exercises as usual.

+## 2026-05-24: skipped hand gripper exercises and strength exercises

+On Sunday 2026-05-24, I skipped hand gripper exercises and strength exercises to conserve time and energy.
+I did not skip jogging.